 US Fed cuts interest rates for the first time since GFC

 The US Federal Reserve cut interest rates overnight by 25 basis-points, taking the US Federal Funds rate to 2.25%.
 The central bank also telegraphed an immediate end to its so-called “quantitative tightening” program.
 The cut was widely telegraphed and baked into the market prior to the meeting.
-As such, markets were focus on two core questions overnight.
+As such, markets were focused on two core questions overnight.
 The first question: why exactly has the Fed performed this about-face on monetary policy, and cut interest rates so soon after the end of its last hiking cycle?
 And the second, more significant, question: what does this mean about the outlook for the US economy, and its interest rate settings moving into the future?

 The Fed’s reasoning and outlook

 In his customary press conference after releasing the Fed’s decision, US Fed Chair Jerome Powell outlined three reasons for the rate cut.
 They are: to insure against downside risks from slower global growth and international trade-policy, to support the US economy through these risks, and to better aid the Fed in meeting its “symmetric” 2% inflation target.
 The US economy is strong right now the Chair Powell implored, but business investment and other forward-looking indicators are weakening, meaning a “mid-cycle adjustment” to interest rates is required to sustain its expansion.
 However, this does not necessarily imply, stated Powell, the beginning of a prolonged easing cycle: this cut is a “risk management” cut.